 — Football on BT Sport (@btsportfootball) September 25, 2021

 No relation to the great Argentine Hernan, Jose Angel is a Spanish full-back who made remarkably little impact in the Midlands.

 He played twice for Villa before being loaned out to Rayo Vallecano in January.
-Come the end of the season, he moved permanently to PAOK, where he remains, still trundling up and down the flank aged 34.
+Come the end of the season, he moved permanently to PAOK and has since moved on from Greece to Cyprus with APOEL.
+Still trundling along at 35.